dwesterwick/SPTQuestingBots/README.md

     * Invoke SAIN's logic for having bots extract from the map
 * **Not Planned**
     * Add waypoints to have PMC's path around dangerous spots in the map or in very open areas

-**---------- How to Add Custom Quests ----------**

-To add custom quests to a map, first create a *user\mods\DanW-SPTQuestingBots-#.#.#\quests\custom* directory if it doesn't already exist.
-Then, create a file for each map for which you want to add custom quests.
-The file name should exactly match the corresponding file in the *user\mods\DanW-SPTQuestingBots-#.#.#\quests\standard* directory (case sensitive).

-The three major data structures are:
-* **Quests**: A quest is a collection of at least one quest objective, and objectives can be placed anywhere on the map.

-    Quests have the following properties:
-    * **repeatable**: Boolean value indicating if the bot can repeat the quest later in the raid.
-This is typically used for quests that are PvP or PvE focused, where a bot might want to check an area again later in the raid for more enemies.
-    * **minLevel**: Only bots that are at least this player level will be allowed to select the quest
-    * **maxLevel**: Only bots that are at most this player level will be allowed to select the quest
-    * **chanceForSelecting**: The chance (in %) that the bot will accept the quest if the quest-selection algorithm selects it for the bot
-    * **priority**: An integer indicating how the quest will be prioritized in the quest-selection algorithm.
-Quests that have a lower priority number are more likely to be selected.
-    * **maxRaidET**: The quest can only be selected if this many seconds (or less) have elapsed in the raid.
-If you're using mods like **Late to the Party**, this is based on the overall raid time, not the time after you spawn.
-For example, if you set **maxRaidET=60** for a quest and you spawn into a Factory raid with 15 minutes remaining, this quest will never be used because 300 seconds has already elapsed in the overall raid.
-This property is typically used to make bots rush to locations like Dorms when the raid begins.
-    * **maxTimeOnQuest**: The maximum time (in seconds) that a bot is allowed to continue doing the quest after it completes at least one of its objectives.
-This is intended to add more variety to bot questing instead of having them stay in one area for a long period of time.
-By default, this is 300 seconds.
-    * **canRunBetweenObjectives**: Boolean indicating if bots are allowed to sprint to the next objective in the quest after it completes at least one objective.
-This is intended to be used in areas where stealth is more important (typically in buildings).
-This is **true** by default.
-    * **name**: The name of the quest.
-This doesn't have to be unique, but it's best to make it unique to avoid confusion when troubleshooting.
-    * **objectives**: An array of the objectives in the quest.
-Bots can complete objectives in any order.

-* **Objectives**: An objective is a collection of at least one step.
-An objective represents a list of actions that the bot must complete.
-Currently, objectives only contain a list of positions that the bot needs to reach.
-In the future, an example objective could contain multiple types of steps such as: 1) Go to a door, 2) Unlock the door, 3) Go inside of the room.

-    Quest objectives have the following properties:
-    * **repeatable**: Boolean value indicating if the bot can repeat the quest objective later in the raid.
-This is typically used for quests are are PvP or PvE focused, where a bot might want to check an area again later in the raid for more enemies.
-    * **maxBots**: The maximum number of bots that can actively be performing the objective.
-    * **minDistanceFromBot**: The objective will only be selected if the bot is at least this many meters away from it.
-    * **maxDistanceFromBot**: The objective will only be selected if the bot is no more than this many meters away from it.
-    * **maxRunDistance**: If bots get within this radius of the position for the first step in the objective, they will no longer be allowed to sprint.
-This is intended to be used in areas where stealth is more important (typically in buildings).
-This is **0** by default.
-    * **steps**: An array of the steps in the objective.
-Bots will complete the steps exactly in the order you specify.

-* **Steps**: A step is an individual component of an objective.
-Currently, the only types of objective steps are going to a specific position.

-    Quest objective steps have the following properties:
-    * **position**: The position on the map that the bot will try to reach

-**Tips and Tricks**
-* Objectives should be sparsely placed on the map.
-Since bots take a break from questing after each objective is completed, they will wander around the area (for an unknown distance) before continuing the quest.
-If you place objective positions too close to each other, the bot will unnecessarily run back and forth around the area.
-As a rule of thumb, place objectives at least 20m from each other.
-* If you want a bot to go to several specific positions that are close to each other (i.e. adjacent rooms), use multiple steps in a single objectives instead of using multiple objectives.
-* Bots will use the NavMesh to calculate the more efficient path to their objective.
-They cannot perform complex actions to reach objective locations, so avoid placing objective steps on top of objects (i.e. inside truck beds) or in areas that are difficult to reach.

 **---------- Credits ----------**